pedrosecchi67/carpediem/README.md

 # carpediem

-`carpediem` is a command line tool to print random poems from The Poetry Foundation's database on your terminal.
+`carpediem` is a command line tool to print random poems from The Poetry Foundation's database to your terminal.

 You can add this to your work computer's bashrc to have a slightly more bearable day.